wlaurentec/wlaurentec/README.md

 # 💫 Hi!
 I'm Walter

 I'am a Full Stack Developer.
 I am passionate about developing innovative and functional technological applications. <br><br>I have gained hands-on coding skills, particularly in the MERN and PERN stack: MongoDB, PostgreSQL, Express, React, and Node.js.
-I'm excited to continue leveraging this expertise to create innovative and impactful solutions in the future.
+I'm excited to continue leveraging this expertise to create innovative solutions.

 ## 🌐 Socials: